dulvui/simondalvai.org/src/content/blog/godot-neovim/index.md

 ```
 Now you can access all special features when opening GDScript files.
 You can try code competition with **Ctrl + x** and **Ctrl + o**.
 This will suggest also all class names, function names etc in your Godot project.
+With **Ctrl + ]** you can jump to the definition of a function.

-There can be **issues** with the LSP, like not being able to look up functions or auto complete.
+There can be **issues** with the LSP, like auto complete giving no results.
-In this case you can try **restarting** the LSP plugin with the command `:LspRestart`, or simply restart Neovim.
+In this case you can try **restarting** the LSP plugin with the command **:LspRestart**, or simply restart Neovim.

 Keep in mind that the LSP runs within Godot, so you need a running editor instance with your project open.